amutake/docker-satysfi-demo/.github/actions/satysfi/README.md

 ### `packages`

-**required** packages which will be installed via opam & Satyrographos.
+Packages which will be installed via opam & Satyrographos.

+This is must be a space-separeted string.

 ## Outputs